Notenoughmail/notenoughmail.github.io/worldjs/1.21.1/features.md

 [Placed features](https://minecraft.wiki/w/Placed_feature) define the placement conditions of configured features.
 They can be made with KubeJS's `ServerEvents.registry('worldgen/placed_feature', event => {})`{:.language-kube-21} event, as described [below](#placed-features)

+WorldJS also adds the ability to define [custom feature types](#custom-feature-types)

 {% for feature in features %}

 {: #{{ feature.anchor }}}